Interesting Discussion on Audits vs. Inspections

-That is to say, if an SMS' bureaucratic process perform well under an audit, then their organization should be following through in actual practice, and furthermore should maintain a healthy level of safety.
+That is to say if an SMS' bureaucratic process performs well under an audit, then their organization should be following through in actual practice, and furthermore should maintain a healthy level of safety.

 During my discussion with the safety managers, our initial confusion in parsing the differences between safety inspections and audits was establishing good terms.

 An aviation safety audit is basically a series of inspections.

 An inspection is essentially an audit of one piece of an organization.
 Hence the clock example from earlier is an easier way of understanding the difference between the two of them.